jofrep/dfir/02-PhishingCorreos/README.md

 Exporting stream SummaryInformation...
 ```

 12) In the `_Streams` we find the first interesting file, `Binary.aicustact.dll` but this is a dead end.
 We see that the dll is part of the "Advanced Installer" from Capyhon Ltd. We can see that the DLL is signed with a valid code sign certificate.
+The signing timestamp is 21/09/21 which rules out the possiblity that the code sign certificate was stolen and missued.
 The jpg images from the same folder are also part of the installer.

 ![Codesign certificate](./images/dll-certificate.png?raw=true "Codesign and timestamp")